lorikayman/RebisTheory/rebis_theory.md

 #### Nature of Darkfire

-While we will not touch upon [Shadow Lairs](#shadow-lairs), what important now is to analyze nature of Darkfire, as it is associated to the most cursed location currently, be it regular Firestorm Citadel or Shadow Firestorm Citadel.
+While we will not touch upon [the canon of Shadow Lairs](#shadow-lairs), what important now is to analyze nature of Darkfire, as it is associated to the most cursed location currently, be it regular Firestorm Citadel or Shadow Firestorm Citadel.
 We will attempt to find connections to the metaphysics of souls and minerals, and specifically _nature of curses in material realm_.

-It is stated that Darkfire Vanaduke became such, - a distinct entity from Lord Vanaduke, due to an unknown powerful curse falling onto the firestorm citadel: `A powerful curse has overtaken the Firestorm Citadel, transforming its hordes and lead by the mighty Darkfire Vanaduke!` ([Release Notes: 2011.10.19](https://wiki.spiralknights.com/Release_Notes_2011-10-19)).
+It is stated that Darkfire Lord Vanaduke became such, - a distinct entity from Lord Vanaduke, due to an unknown powerful curse falling onto the firestorm citadel: `A powerful curse has overtaken the Firestorm Citadel, transforming its hordes and lead by the mighty Darkfire Lord Vanaduke!` ([Release Notes: 2011.10.19](https://wiki.spiralknights.com/Release_Notes_2011-10-19)).
 This curse is manifested most prominently in the different transformation of Lord Vanaduke, pink glow of volcanic chamber, and presence of Carnavons, and all are affected by the curse.
-Does this mean, that Darkfire Vanaduke or darkfire in general is created through Vog's curse, followed by a different, more widespread and present curse, associated with the curse status effect?
+Does this mean, that Darkfire Lord Vanaduke or darkfire in general is created through Vog's curse, followed by a different, more widespread and present curse, associated with the curse status effect?

-Carnavons in that matter serve as a link of this curse being the same as one taking effects on Isorians in the form of the curse status effect, even possessing a crudely drawn sigil of the same color on their blackened crests.
+Carnavons in that matter serve as a link of this curse being the same as one taking effects on Isorians in the form of the curse status effect, _even possessing a crudely drawn sigil of the same color on their blackened crests_.

 Black Kats, mentioned in relation to Auras in the [Auras and Souls section](#auras-and-souls), also have this capacity to inflict curse, and all having the [Dread Seal](https://wiki.spiralknights.com/Dread_Seal) with an image of evil eye, which links to the Underworld.